Nexus Letter for Sleep Apnea Secondary to PTSD (Example Included)

 1. Obtain a Sleep Apnea Diagnosis

 For a secondary claim for sleep apnea, having an established service connection for PTSD is an important factor.
 PTSD acts as the “primary” condition, providing the basis for linking sleep apnea as a secondary condition.
-Even a 0% PTSD rating can support this connection, as it demonstrates a recognized mental health impact that could contribute to or aggravate sleep apnea.
+Even a 0% PTSD rating can support this connection, as it demonstrates a recognized mental health impact that could contribute to or aggravate the VA disability.

 To write a nexus letter that links your sleep apnea to your service-connected PTSD, look for a medical expert specializing in sleep disorders, psychiatry, or veterans’ disability claims.
 You can even request a primary care physician, pulmonologist, or any mental health professional.
 Providers who understand VA nexus requirements will write stronger letters.
 Your treating provider or your VA healthcare provider may be willing to assist.